A survey, review, and future trends of skin lesion segmentation and classification: Article Selection

 \section{Article Selection}

-This review's article searching methodology makes adoption of the well-known Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) strategy \citep{islam2021emotion}, which is depicted in Fig.~\ref{fig:PRISMA}, along with the inclusion and exclusion benchmarks \citep{hasan2021missing} for the reviewed articles.
+This review's article-searching approach adopts the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) strategy \citep{islam2021emotion} (see Fig.~\ref{fig:PRISMA}), along with inclusion and exclusion benchmarks \citep{hasan2021missing} for paper selection.

-Total numbers of $SLS=423$ and $SLC=338$ articles were obtained for the SLS and SLC methods with the keywords \say{skin lesion segmentation} and \say{skin lesion classification}, respectively, from \say{Google scholar}.
-Some duplications in the literature are eliminated afterwards, providing $SLS=401$ and $SLC=318$ articles, respectively, for SLS and SLC.
-Then, in the first screening round (first-level exclusion), the articles of non-English language ($\Delta SLS=15$ and $\Delta SLC=14$) and the review, database, or letter-type articles ($\Delta SLS=13$ and $\Delta SLC=7$) are excluded.
-Additionally, only the articles in the year range 2011 $\sim$ 2020 are preserved in this round.
-This exclusion provides $SLS=283$ and $SLC=198$ literature in total (see Fig.~\ref{fig:PRISMA}).
-After that, scrutinizing is carried out on all the picked articles from the previous steps, showing that $\Delta SLS=27$ and $\Delta SLC=29$ articles have unnecessary research purposes, and $\Delta SLS=13$ and $\Delta SLC=14$ articles' schemes are not suited.
-This second exclusion gives $SLS=243$ and $SLC=155$ articles (see Fig.~\ref{fig:PRISMA}).
-Finally, $\Delta SLS=22$ and $\Delta SLC=11$ articles are eliminated, as they neither explicitly exhibit the SLS and SLC systems nor other exercised strategies.
-Through the succeeding identification, screening, and eligibility experimentation, $SLS=221$ and $SLC=144$ articles are ultimately included to conduct this intended review method.
-Fig.~\ref{fig:year_wise_paper} displays the per year distribution of those included papers from 2011 to 2020 on the SLS ($=221$) and SLC ($=144$), indicating that the publications have massively increased, predominantly after 2016.
+\MKH{A google scholar search yields 621 SLS and 499 SLC publications with the keywords \say{skin lesion segmentation} and \say{skin lesion classification}, respectively.
+After removing duplicates, there are 590 SLS and 457 SLC articles.
+Then, in the first screening round (first-level exclusion), non-English articles ($\Delta SLS=17$ and $\Delta SLC=18$) and review, database, or letter-type articles ($\Delta SLS=18$ and $\Delta SLC=16$) are discarded.
+Only publications from 2011-2022 are kept in this cycle, returning 458 SLS and 316 SLC articles (see Fig.~\ref{fig:PRISMA}).
+39 SLS and 36 SLC articles with research objectives that are not relevant to the current review, and 21 SLS and 21 SLC articles with schemes that are not suitable to the current review are excluded.
+This second exclusion produces 398 SLS and 259 SLC articles (see Fig.~\ref{fig:PRISMA}).
+Again, $\Delta SLS=42$ and $\Delta SLC=21$ articles are deleted since they do not explicitly illustrate the SLS and SLC systems or other similar strategies.
+Finally, 356 SLS and 238 SLC articles are included in this review.
+Fig.~\ref{fig:year_wise_paper} depicts the per-year distribution of those included papers from 2011 to 2022 on the SLS and SLC, revealing that publications have substantially increased, especially after 2016.}